shelleydan/BIT107-A2/README.md

 1. The RMarkdown to use for this analysis is found here: `1_analysis_scripts/TiSA_rmarkdown_method/5_TS_analysis.rmd` - this pipeline was designed by Lefol et al. (2023)
 2. From the initial DESeq2 analysis, we save the cleaned targets and count data to `2_rawdata/1_counts` and `2_rawdata/2_targets`.
 3. Firstly, we need to prepare the data for analysis - this is done using `1_analysis_scripts/4_TS_Analysis_Prep.R`. **NB: The counts data needs to be tab seperated for the pipeline to function, do not alted the preperation script and all will be good.**
-4. All parameters have been set withing `1_analysis_scripts/TiSA_rmarkdown_method/5_TS_analysis.rmd`, including a list of genes used to compare the temporal methods.
+4. All parameters have been set within `1_analysis_scripts/TiSA_rmarkdown_method/5_TS_analysis.rmd`, including a list of genes used to compare the temporal methods.
 To run this analysis with the settings for this assingment simply **knit the RMarkdown**.

 **Note:** Performing this analysis on the assignment dataset may take some time - the initial run took ~3hrs, the .html is provided as an example of what the markdown would produce.

 <h2>Bug Reporting</h2>
 Please understand that although this is for an assignment, this workflow may be continued to work on in the future - especially to reuse some of the code generated here.
-If anyone identified any issues or errors with this analysis please submit an **issue.**
+If anyone identifies any issues or errors with this analysis please submit an **issue.**

 <h2>Known Issues</h2>
 Some of the errors that can be produced are the following, but they do not impact the analysis: